bgpfix/bgpipe/README.md

  * a BGP man-in-the-middle proxy that dumps and controls all conversation
  * a bidirectional BGP to JSON bridge
- * a BGP listener on one end that connects adding (or changing) TCP-MD5 password on the other end
+ * a BGP listener on one side, connecting with a TCP-MD5 password on the other side
  * a speaker (or proxy) that streams an MRT file after the session is established
- * a fast MRT to JSON dumper (eg. for data analysis)
+ * a fast MRT to JSON dumper

 The vision for bgpipe is to be a powerful *BGP firewall* that transparently secures, enhances, and audits existing BGP speakers.
 The hope is to bolster open source innovation in the closed world of big BGP router vendors.